 Dr. Gin joined SCPMG in 1997 following her tenure on the clinical faculty of the University of California, Irvine College of Medicine.

-She is board certified in internal medicine and is a member of the California Medical Association and the American College of Physicians.

-She earned her Bachelor of Science and medical degree from the University of Arizona, and completed her internship, residency, and fellowship in Internal Medicine at the University of California, Irvine.
+She is board certified in internal medicine and is a member of the California Medical Association and fellow of the American College of Physicians.
+Dr. Gin earned her Bachelor of Science and medical degree from the University of Arizona, and completed her internship, residency, and fellowship in internal medicine at the University of California, Irvine.